midl-dev/polkadot-k8s/README.md

 If you have an archive of the node storage, you can put the URL here.
 It will make the initial deployment of the nodes faster.
 It must be in `7z` format.

 See [a resource on how to get a pre-synced archive databsae for Kusama](https://dotleap.com/how-to-import-a-pre-synced-kusama-database/).

+### Payout account

+Every era, you can pay your nominators automatically by calling the payoutStakers() extrinsic *from any account*.
+A Kubernetes cronjob will do this for you if you pass the address and its associated private key.

+This should be a dust account.
+The private key is stored in a Kubernetes secret but should not be considered secure.
+Do not put meaningful amounts in this account, just enough to pay fees.

 ### Google Cloud project